ExcelFunctions.net Logo

 degrees_freedom -

-The number of degrees of freedom (must be an integer between 1 and 1010)
+The number of degrees of freedom (must be a positive integer).

 Relationship Between Chiinv and Chidist